nzfarmer1/DualOptiboot/README.md

 -OPTIMIZE = -Os -fno-inline-small-functions -fno-split-wide-types -mshort-calls +OPTIMIZE = -Os -fno-inline-small-functions -fno-split-wide-types

+Note: you need to copy/link boot.h and stk500.h from default bootloaders folder, or include folder with -I

 -------------------------------------------------------------------------------------------------------------

 Custom Optiboot to add wireless programming capability to Moteino